On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Asymptotic Properties of Rejection and Importance Sampling Algorithm

-Furthermore, if $d=p$, $\mbox{AE}_{\hbh}=1-K/(N+K)$ for some constant $K$. \end{thm} The mixture with $\pi(\btheta)$ here is to control the importance weight in the tail area, similiarly to the defensive importance sampling of \cite{Hesterberg:1995}.
+The mixture with $\pi(\btheta)$ here is to control the importance weight in the tail area \cite[]{Hesterberg:1995}.
 It is not clear whether this is needed in practice, or is just a consequence of the approach taken in the proof.

-The above result also shows that with a good proposal distribution, if the acceptance probability is bounded away from 0 as $n$ increases, the threshold $\varepsilon_{n}$ will have the preferred rate $\Theta(a_{n}^{-1})$.
-This supports the intuitive idea of using the acceptance rate in ABC to choose the threshold based on aiming for an appropriate proportion of acceptances \cite[e.g.][]{DelMoral:2012,biau2012new}.
+Theorem \ref{thm:3} shows that with a good proposal distribution, if the acceptance probability is bounded away from zero as $n$ increases, the threshold $\varepsilon_{n}$ will have the preferred rate $\Theta(a_{n}^{-1})$.
+This supports using the acceptance rate to choose the threshold based on aiming for an appropriate proportion of acceptances \cite[]{DelMoral:2012,biau2015new}.